-My cream scone recipe produces scones that are perfect for every occasion and are delightful with tart, chunky citrus marmalade, berry jam or butter.
+My cream scone recipe produces scones that are perfect for every occasion and are delightful with tart chunky citrus marmalade or berry jam with whipped cream.

 These homemade scones are easy to make too.
 Let's get started...

 The image above is known as Devonshire tea which is scones with strawberry jam and clotted cream.

 PREHEAT oven to 400 degrees.
 Line a baking sheet with parchment paper or a silicone mat.

 Stir the egg and cream together.
 Whisk the flour, sugar, baking powder and salt together in a large bowl.
 Drop in the butter and using your fingers, toss to coat the pieces of butter with flour.

 Quickly, using your fingertips, or a pastry blender, cut and rub the butter into the dry ingredients until the mixture is pebbly.
 You will have pea size pieces and everything in between - and that’s just right.

 Pour the egg and cream over the dry ingredients and stir with a fork just until the dough, which will be wet and sticky, comes together.
 Don’t overdo it.
 Still in the bowl, gently knead the dough by hand, or turn it with a rubber spatula 8 to 10 times.